-- determining and setting the strategy relating to ESG matters; - developing, implementing and monitoring initiatives and policies based on that strategy; and - communicating these strategies, initiatives, and their results.
+- determining and setting the strategy relating to ESG matters; - · developing, implementing and monitoring initiatives and policies based on that strategy; and - · communicating these strategies, initiatives, and their results.

 We are committed to building and developing our ESG strategies and reporting.
 In 2020 we launched our ESG page on the ICON website and have an internal ICON Cares ESG page on our MyICON intranet portal to engage with our employees and provide information and updates relating to ESG matters and our commitment to sustainability.
-In 2021, as a testament to our commitment to managing ICON responsibly and sustainably, we became a participant in the United Nations Global Compact (UNGC), a set of Ten Principles covering the areas of human rights, labor, environment, and anti-corruption.
-In our

-2022 ESG report, released in 2023, we reported under the Global Reporting Initiative (GRI, 2021) standards, the Task Force on Climate-Related Financial Disclosures (TCFD) and the Sustainability Accounting Standards Board (SASB) index.
+In 2021, as a testament to our commitment to managing ICON responsibly and sustainably, we became a participant in the United Nations Global Compact ("UNGC"), a set of Ten Principles covering the areas of human rights, labour, environment, and anti-corruption.
+In our 2023 ESG report, released in 2024, we reported under the Global Reporting Initiative (GRI, 2021) standards, the Task Force on Climate-Related Financial Disclosures ("TCFD") and the Sustainability Accounting Standards Board ("SASB") index.
 Our report summarises our current policies, priorities, commitments, achievements, and progress in respect to ESG matters.
-ICON received a gold medal from EcoVadis for our 2023 submission in recognition of our environment, social and governance efforts throughout ICON.
-The ESG page on our website is available at https://www.iconplc.com/about/esg/.
+During 2025, ICON received a silver medal from EcoVadis and increased our score from 70/100 in 2024 to 72/100 in 2025, in recognition of our environment, social and governance efforts throughout ICON.

 The global landscape in respect to regulatory and legislative requirements relating to ESG reporting and disclosure requirements is rapidly evolving, and we are monitoring potential requirements so that we are positioned to adhere to any additional requirements in due course.
-This includes mandatory reporting under the Corporate Sustainability Reporting Disclosure (CSRD) from the EU and the SEC Climate Risk Disclosure Rule which is pending finalisation.
+This includes mandatory reporting under the Corporate Sustainability Reporting Disclosure ("CSRD").